 Any persistent smell without any apparent source is also a cause for worry.
 If there are traces of termites or other pests, it might warrant a proper pest inspection, even you or the buyer wasn’t planning to get it done in the first place.

 These are some of the most common problems found in home inspections.
 The ideal scenario is that a home seller takes care of these problems before putting the house on the market.
 But we don’t live in a perfect world.
-If any of the significant issues in a home inspection are found, then it’s prudent to discuss your option with your real estate broker and the buyer.
+If any of the significant issues in a home inspection are found, then it’s prudent to discuss your option with your real estate and the buyer.

 In most scenarios, you can come up with a solution that’s beneficial for both parties.
 You may make some repairs and shave some amount off your selling price so that the buyer can take care of the rest.
 An excellent real estate agent can help you negotiate a low offer on your home.
 And you mustn’t get emotional about the faults of your property that are pointed out to you in a home inspection.